 Scroll down to download the Pasture Painting How-To Sheet

-Pasture Paintings are community-designed, geometric plantings which exist to beautify Auckland's landscape, transform passive green space into active green space and make public spaces more productive for bees and wildlife.
+For the Love of Bees helps communities to design and implement their own Pasture Paintings to beautify their landscape, transform passive green space into active green space and make public spaces more productive for bees and wildlife.

 In 2018 we will be hosting public workshops where people can collaborate and create new Pasture Paintings all over Auckland.